The Ultimate Gay Guide to Key West Pride — Top LGBTQ+ Bars, Restaurants & Tours in the Florida Keys

 🌈 Saloon 1 Key West

 In the center of the gayborhood is Saloon 1.
 On a Saturday or Friday night, this historic gay watering hole can be electric with energy.
-Depending on the night, it can be a bit quieter, or have the tendency to get packed!
+Depending on the night, it can be a bit quieter or have the tendency to get packed!
 The bartenders are super friendly and very entertaining, adding to the charm of the place.
 Saloon 1 scores extra points for its blend of dark, seedy vibes and outrageously fun campiness!
+Located near the heart of gay Key West bars, it’s a classic spot for both locals and tourists to meet new people.

 Top Gay Beaches in Key West